castlenode/gos-sql/README.md

 ### Missed Blocks

+This tab shows the number of missed *precommits* per validator.
+- The `66%` column is the regular metric, with all the blocks.
+- The `70%` column is the same metric except the blocks with less than 70% voting power are excluded.
+- The `OFF` column shows the number of blocks for which the validator was outside the validator set.
+Each of these blocks counts as a miss.

 Top | Name                     | 66%*   | 70%    | Off
 --- | ------------------------ | ------ | ------ | ------